 New York Red Bulls

-The Red Bulls announced that they would begin holding voluntary individual workouts at the Red Bulls Training Facility in East Hanover, New Jersey, on Monday, May 25, following Major League Soccer’s approval of the club’s detailed health and safety plan, and the New Jersey Executive Order 148 which provides in part that professional athletes may fulfill their job duties, including when those job duties may require person-to-person contact.
+The Red Bulls held voluntary individual workouts at the Red Bulls Training Facility in East Hanover, New Jersey, on Monday, May 25, following MLS's approval of the club’s detailed health and safety plan, and the New Jersey Executive Order 148 which provides in part that pro athletes may fulfill their job duties, including when those job duties may require person-to-person contact.

 The Cityzens began holding individual outdoor workouts for players beginning on May 25, one day after New York's governor announced that pro sports teams based in NY were permitted to begin training.